jubatus/website/source/en/tutorial/anomaly_java.rst

  3. Model training (update learning model)

   Input the training data generated in step.2 into the add() method of AnomalyClient (Row 147).
-  The returned result <string, float> is consisted of the data ID and its estimated anomaly value.
+  The returned result <string, double> is consisted of the data ID and its estimated anomaly value.

  4. Display result